School Vouchers 101

 Headlines and reports abound regarding the potential hazards for Texas families, schools, and communities if vouchers are adopted in Texas.
 Rural Texas in particular could suffer if funding is removed from public schools, the lifeblood of many small communities, as well as a major employer in many areas.

-And even though many small towns do not currently have private schools to accept voucher funds, other states have demonstrated that loosely-regulated Education Savings Account (ESA) vouchers promote the creation of new pop-up schools and vendors who are willing to accept voucher funds, but are not willing to provide transparency or accountability for student learning (see more below re: ESAs)
+And even though many small towns do not currently have private schools to accept voucher funds, other states have demonstrated that loosely regulated Education Savings Account (ESA) vouchers promote the creation of new pop-up schools and programs from vendors who are willing to accept voucher funds, but are not willing to provide transparency or accountability for student learning.

 Types of School Vouchers